firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

 # Python blog hosted on google cloud appengine standard and using datastore

-For various reasons I wanted to stop using wordpress and host my own blog and personal website using a custom solution coded by me, hosted on google appengine (python standard environment).
+For various reasons I wanted to stop using wordpress and manage my own blog and personal website using a custom solution coded by me in Python, hosted on google appengine.

+If you don't have tons of requests, you can have a dynamic website based on the  (python standard environment).

 Using an SQL database is "cheap" but still costs a few bucks per month.
 So I decided to use google datastore, which has a free quota of 50'000 queries per month, then it costs still less than a real database.

+The only thing that will cost you is the domain name (but you can use a free -and less professional- "appspot" subdomain).

 See [nomnoml diagram](http://www.nomnoml.com/#view/%5BWordPress%5D-%5BMySQL%20DB%5D%0A%5BWordPress%5D-%5BWordPress%20Pictures%5D%0A%0A%5BMySQL%20DB%5Dexport-%3E%5BCSV%5D%0A%0A%5BCSV%5D-%3Edb_init%5BSQLite%5D%0A%0A%5BSQLite%5Dmigrate-%3E%5BDatastore%5D%0A%0A%5Bsettings.ini%5Dmigrate-%3E%5BDatastore%5D%0A%0A%5BSQLite%5D-%5BTemp%20Blog%5D%0A%5Bsettings.ini%5D-%5BTemp%20Blog%5D%0A%0A%5BDatastore%7C%0A-%20Posts%0A-%20Configs%5D%0A%0A%5BWordPress%20Pictures%5Dupload-%3E%5BBucket%5D%0A%0A%5BDatastore%5D-%5BPython%20Blog%5D%0A%5BBucket%5D-%5BPython%20Blog%5D)